steffy-lo/Mississauga-Code-Club/deliverable-1/planning.md

 ----
 ### Highlights

-Specify 3 - 5 key decisions and/or insights that came up during your meetings and/or collaborative process.

- * Short (5 min' read max)
- * Decisions can be related to the product and/or the team process.
-    * Mention which alternatives you were considering.
-    * Present the arguments for each alternative.
-    * Explain why the option you decided on makes the most sense for your team/product/users.
- * Essentially, we want to understand how (and why) you ended up with your current product and process plan.
- * This section is useful for important information regarding your decision making process that may not necessarily fit in other sections.

 1. Making a web app:
 **Context:** Originally, the project was proposed by the project partner as a mobile app.
     **Options:**